-At the top and bottom of the notification center, you will notice two default widgets: one for the weather and another for stocks.
+At the top and bottom of the notification centre, you will notice two default widgets: one for the weather and another for stocks.
 Without jailbreaking your iPhone, these are the only two widgets that you will currently be able to view, but they are fairly nice to have for quick access to information.
-Hopefully, we’ll see more widgets making their way over to iOS in future version updates, especially if Apple opens this up to third party app developers.
+Hopefully, we’ll see more widgets making their way over to iOS in future version updates, especially if Apple opens this up to third-party app developers.

 Reminders is a new to-do list application which has been introduced alongside iOS 5.
 It’s bundled in with the operating system, so you don’t need to access it through the App Store as a separate application, which always helps to keep things simple.

-Reminders also lets you set up a geo-fence, so that it knows when you’re at home, or work.
+Reminders also let you set up a geo-fence so that it knows when you’re at home or work.
 This allows you to say something such as “Remind me to put dinner in when I get home”, and you will be reminded to do it when you get back home.